 Check out the Lighthouse Directory for more ideas in the area.

-Located in Sutton Pool in the historic harbour area of Plymouth, a memorial stone and archway commemorate the Mayflower Steps from where the Pilgrim Fathers set sail from Plymouth in 1620 to found Plymouth in America.
-The original steps no longer exist but are said to be close to the location of the Admiral MacBride pub.
+Located in Sutton Pool in Plymouth’s historic harbour area is a memorial stone and archway commemorating the Mayflower Steps.
+From here, the Pilgrim Fathers set sail from Plymouth in 1620 to found Plymouth in America.
+The original steps no longer exist but are said to be close to the Admiral MacBride pub’s location.

 In Mountbatten, across the water, recently uncovered Bronze Age items tell of the city’s significance as a trading port.

 A castle protected Sutton Pool, the location of the naval fleet.
-Fortifications were extended in 1512 and later a fort was added at the site of the Royal Citadel, which was built in the 17th century.
+Fortifications were extended in 1512.
+Later a fort was added at the site of the Royal Citadel, which was built in the 17th century.

 From the 16th century the town was an important link for the export of local wool.
 However, by the mid 17th century, trade had declined, and many local sailors turned to piracy.
 The Atlantic Slave Trade also played a small part in Plymouth’s history.

-By the 18th century, grain, timber and coal were the primary goods being imported, and in 1824 Plymouth Dock was renamed Devonport.
+By the 18th century, grain, timber and coal were the primary goods being imported.
+In 1824 Plymouth Dock was renamed Devonport.

 During the First World War, Plymouth was the entry port for troops from around the empire and became a base for the development of munitions.
 Although Scapa Flow in Scotland became the headquarters for the Royal Navy, Devonport played a significant part as a base for escort vessels and repairs, and flying boats operated from Mountbatten.

-Devonport became the headquarters for the Western Approaches Command during the Second World War, and was an important embarkation point for US troops for D Day.
+Devonport became the headquarters for the Western Approaches Command during the Second World War.
+It was an important embarkation point for US troops for D Day.
 The city suffered greatly during the Second World War, as it was heavily bombed.
 Although the dockyards were the main target, much of the city centre was also destroyed.